 “Will I have to buy a new radio?”

 ~Absolutely not!
 Analog users (the majority of us) can access the system.
 Wires-X on the repeater is Analog, therefor attempts to connect to the repeaters in Digital mode will be ignored.
 There are digital repeaters in our area, so be sure to check out the local repeater listings we have published HERE.

 “Can I turn the Wires-X System On/Off when I want to?”

-~Yes!
-Pressing your PTT (Push-To-Talk) and pressing * on your DTMF keypad will disconnect the Spout Springs Repeater from the Wires-X system (for about 20 seconds).
+~Not really!
+Because the SSRA is always connected/enabled, and we are usually in our own room.
+Pressing your PTT (Push-To-Talk) and pressing * on your DTMF keypad will disconnect the Spout Springs Repeater from the currently connected room (for about 15 seconds).
+Keep reading…

 ~You decide!
-When a user connects to a "room", the room may be full of other users, or only a few.
+In short, anyone who is in the currently connected room.
+When a user connects to a NODE or ROOM”, the room may be full of other users, or only a few.
 Some might be in the USA, others could be overseas!
-By default, we reside in our own "Room", which may or may not have other users in it.
+By default, the SSRA resides in our own room which is #21979, which may or may not have other users in it.
 Keep reading for more on this.

 ~Somewhat.
+In the sense that it is yet another way to link the SSRA to other systems in the world.
 With Wires-X, a node such as ours at the SSRA, connects to a room, which might already be hosting other nodes.
-This feature is not available with IRLP or Echolink.
-Wires-X (a Yaesu system) allows "Rooms" that often host several other nodes (like ours), some of which might be repeaters or personal nodes, belonging to a single operator.
-Keep reading...
+Think of this as something like a “chatroom”.
+Wires-X (a Yaesu system) provides “Rooms” that often host several other nodes (like ours), some of which might be repeaters or personal nodes, belonging to a single operator.
+Keep reading…

 “Do I need to upgrade my license to use Wires-X?”